doctrine/mongodb-odm/UPGRADE-2.0.md

   `BinMD5`, `BinUUID`, `BinUUIDRFC4122`, `Bool`, `Boolean`, `Collection`,
   `Date`, `Float`, `Hash`, `Increment`, `Int`, `Integer`, `Key`, `ObjectId`, `Raw`, `String`, `Timestamp`.
+* The `NotSaved` annotation has been dropped in favor of the `notSaved` attribute on the `Field` annotation.
+The `notSaved` attribute can also be applied to reference and embed mappings.
 * The `$name` and `$fieldName` properties in the `DiscriminatorField` annotation class have been dropped.
 The field name is now passed via the default `$value` property.